Top 10 Buffalo Sabres Players of All-Time

 11 Rick Martin

-You're expecting a General Hospital alumni here, well you're in a wrong survey, this Rick Martin was the most underrated member of the famed French Connection that made the Buffalo Sabres playoff contenders throughout the 1970s, his best season was the 1974-75 season which was the peak of the Sabres French Connection era as they made the Stanley Cup Finals.
-That season he scored 52 goals enroute to 95 points and he did it in only 68 games.
-He may be gone but not forgotten.
+You might be expecting a General Hospital alumni here, but you're in the wrong survey.
+This Rick Martin was the most underrated member of the famed French Connection that made the Buffalo Sabres playoff contenders throughout the 1970s.
+His best season was the 1974-75 season, which was the peak of the Sabres' French Connection era as they made the Stanley Cup Finals.
+That season, he scored 52 goals en route to 95 points, and he did it in only 68 games.
+He may be gone, but he is not forgotten.

 Its Joeysworld